bml-research/data_analysis_bml/dnaj/dnaj_01.md

 | DNAJC29 | SACS, ARSACS      | No     |
 | DNAJC30 | LHONAR, MC1DN38   | No     |

-*DNAJC5, DNAJC5B and DNAJC5G do have different genomic locations and are paralogs instead of different splice variants of the same gene.
+*<sub>*DNAJC5, DNAJC5B and DNAJC5G do have different genomic locations and are paralogs instead of different splice variants of the same gene.</sub>*

 ## Need for funding and budgeting